Anna R. Keenan

 Omaha, NE 68144

-Before joining Terracon, Anna spent two years as an environmental scientist and staff scientist at another consulting firm and five years as a wildlife technician with the U.S. Forest Service in the Hiawatha and Colville National Forests, studying goshawks.
-She has also collaborated with the U.S. Fish and Wildlife Service on a National Wildlife Refuge conducting research with bison and prairie dogs.
+Before joining Terracon, Anna spent two years as an environmental scientist and staff scientist at another consulting firm and five years as a wildlife technician with the U.S. Forest Service on the Hiawatha and Colville National Forests, studying goshawks and red-shouldered hawks as well as grizzly bears, Canada lynx, and snowshoe hares.
+She has also collaborated with the U.S. Fish and Wildlife Service on the Fort Niobrara National Wildlife Refuge conducting research with mountain lions, elk, bison, and prairie dogs.
 Her academic foundation includes a Bachelor of Science in Wildlife Ecology and Research Management with a minor in Biology from the University of Wisconsin-Stevens Point and an Associate of Science in Wildlife Ecology and Fisheries Management from Minnesota North College, equipping her with a strong understanding of wildlife ecology, conservation biology, and field research techniques.
+Anna’s passion lies in connecting people with wildlife and finding ways for both to coexist.
+One project she is particularly proud of involved helping a community affected by severe flooding in 2019 replace their wastewater treatment plant and wellheads while also protecting a bald eagle nest perched above one of the water transmission lines.
+Balancing the needs of the community with wildlife conservation highlights her commitment to sustainable solutions, proactive collaboration, and using her expertise to positively impact both people and the natural environment.

 • NEPA Essentials Workshop